wntrtech/lx-ui/docs/FormBuilder.md

 - `disabled` - Component `disabled` prop
 - `placeholder` - LxTextInput, LxTextArea, LxValuePicker `placeholder` prop
 - `wrapper='placeholder'` - LxPlaceholder will be used instead of LxRow
 - `order` - Defines the order for LxRows.
-LxRows that do not have defined order attribute will be places at end in the same order as defined in schema.
+LxRows that do not have defined order attribute will be places at end in the same order as defined in schema
+- `actionDefinitions` - LxRow `actionDefinitions` prop
+  - `@rowActionClick` event available to handle LxRow action clicks.

 ### for `type="string"` or `type="integer"` or `type="number"`:

 - `mask` - LxTextInput `mask` prop
 - `kind` - LxTextInput, LxValuePicker `kind` prop
-- `scale` - LXTextInput `scale` prop for `mask="decimal"`
+- `scale` - LxTextInput `scale` prop for `mask="decimal"`
 - `uppercase` - LxTextInput `uppercase` prop
 - `convertToString` - LxInput `convertToString` prop
 - `signed` - LxTextInput `signed` prop form `mask="decimal"`
+- `customMaskValue` - LxTextInput `customMaskValue` prop.
+Used only when `mask` prop is `custom`

 ### for `type="string"` and `lx.kind="multiple"`
 - `rows` - LxTextArea `rows` prop